-The Motivation: After three major surgeries over three consecutive years to remove a noncancerous disease from my hip, I wanted to celebrate my recovered mobility by doing a walking tour.
+Cotswolds Walking Trip Motivation: After three major surgeries over three consecutive years to remove non-cancerous tumors from my hip, I wanted to celebrate my recovered mobility by doing a walking tour.

 The Inspiration: While recovering from my last surgery, I visualized walking from village to village in England’s rural Cotswold Hills.
 The green landscape there is filled with farmland, woodland, and villages dating to medieval and Tudor periods.
 Now it was time to make my dream come true!

 The Company: My husband and I signed up with Cotswold Walks, a locally based company that offers a variety of long and short self-guided walking tours in the region.
 We chose the “Best of the Cotswolds” itinerary because it offered shorter distances (from 3.5 to 8 miles per day) with more time to go at a leisurely pace.
 And the villages looked stunningly gorgeous!
 All Cotswold Walks include accommodations in small inns and B&Bs (breakfast included), an up-to-date guidebook showing your route with detailed instructions, and transfer of one suitcase per person from inn to inn.

 The Timing: August 2017, exactly one year after my hip replacement.

 Day 1: Moreton-in-Marsh to Stow-on-the-Wold

 After two nights adjusting to the time change from Colorado to England, Ken and I headed out on the first leg of our journey: the 7.5-mile trek from Moreton-in-Marsh to Stow-on-the-Wold.